 Xanax use is widespread in the U.S., due to being one of the most common prescription drugs.
 Sadly, it is highly addictive, and even those who have a legitimate prescription are at risk of abusing it.
-Over an extended period, Xanax abuse can affect relationships, work, physical health, and mental health.
-Xanax also does affect the brain in the short term and the long term, causing a dependence to develop over time.
+Can your brain recover from Xanax?
+Individuals prescribed this drug should be aware of the Xanax effects on the brain, as misuse or dependency can lead to adverse neurological outcomes.

 Belonging to a group of sedative drugs named benzodiazepines, Xanax is a depressant drug that increases the effects of gamma-aminobutyric acid (GABA) and halts brain signals that would usually cause feelings of anxiety and panic to arise.